ronit567/Vero_Scribe_Technical/README.md

 - **For a real version of this app, I’d use Vite + React + TypeScript (`.tsx` files).** As mentioned earlier, JSX in this project was mainly used to avoid any `npm` installs.
 Each screen is a single `.jsx` file that you can read top to bottom without chasing imports.
 Nothing is hidden behind a build step or source map.

-  There are obvious downsides—slow load times, no types, no tree-shaking, and no minification—but these only matter if real users are actually using the site.
+  There are obvious downsides like slow load times, no types, no tree-shaking, and no minification—but these only matter if real users are actually using the site.

 - **A real backend.** Replace localStorage with AN ACTUAL database (probably Postgres or MongoDB for larger storage needs, because I have the most experience with them) and an API the two apps talk to over HTTP.
 Use WebSockets for the live updates instead of the localStorage event.
 That would actually make the app a little more feasible for production, so multiple patients & physicians can use the system at the same time without sharing a browser.